 To learn more about the differences between the two Regulations, please see the page that relates to ‘Regulations’.

 The In Car Safety Centre offers the widest range of children’s car seats you will find anywhere in the UK.
 We offer more choice and more options, to perfectly suit your needs.
 We advise making an appointment for one our Centres in order to get access to our fully trained advisors who will give advice, demonstrate and fit your seat.
 We encourage you to bring your child where possible, this gives you the opportunity to see your child in the most appropriate and suitable seat before purchase.
-We have a play area in all of our Centres, hopefully keeping your little ones occupied during your visit.
 Booking an appointment means you will get the undivided attention of one of our trained advisors, and your decision will not be rushed in any way.